BUAABIGSCity/PDFormer/readme.md

 ## Train & Test

 You can train and test **PDFormer** through the following commands for 6 datasets.
+Parameter configuration (**--config_file**) reads the JSON file in the root directory.
+If you need to modify the parameter configuration of the model, please modify the corresponding **JSON** file.

 ```shell
 python run_model.py --task traffic_state_pred --model PDFormer --dataset PeMS04 --config_file PeMS04